Westbrook, Schroder lead Thunder past Spurs, 122-112

 TIP-INS

-Spurs: DeRozan was called for a technical in the third quarter. … The Spurs went 16 for 19 from 3-point range on Thursday, but 10 for 31 on Saturday.
+Spurs: DeRozan was called for a technical in the third quarter. … The Spurs went 16 for 19 from 3-point range on Thursday, but 10 for 31 on Saturday. … The Spurs outrebounded the Thunder 52-47.

 Thunder: G Alex Abrines missed his seventh straight game for personal reasons. … Schroder was called for a technical in the third quarter. ..
 Announced before the game that they will be retiring Nick Collison’s No. 4 in March.
-Collison spent all of his 15 NBA seasons with the franchise. … Committed just seven turnovers.
+Collison spent all of his 15 NBA seasons with the franchise.

 UP NEXT